jegal3279/STA457_final_project/README.md

-This is the code for STA457H1S Winter 2025
+This is the code for final project in STA457H1S Winter 2025